stringtheory92/CAPSTONE/README.md

 - react-ticker struggles: Wanted to dynamically render jsx based on ticketmaster api calls and display events in scrolling banner.
 Compatibility with async data was 'experimental' and didn't end up working, though a whole day was spent trying.

 - displaying images embedded with quill rich text editor was a challenge due to many intermediate-level html tags.
 Dev console elements tab was vital here.

+# POSTGRESQL

+- check details about connection between rails app and postgres by typing in console:

+ActiveRecord::Base.connection